 require('./wordpress/wp-blog-header.php');.
 If you use a different subdirectory, obviously "wordpress" would be whatever you named that subdirectory.

-- Go to Setting > Permalinks and save that section, rewriting and updating your .htaccess file
+- Go to Setting ▸ Permalinks and click the save button to update the permalink rules in your .htaccess file

 Since I would think very few sites do this, you are getting the bonus of security by obscurity.
 Bots scrounging around your site probably will never find the WordPress core files since they are in a subdirectory that isn't referenced publicly anywhere.